3. Organization and People

 Efforts that focus on knowledge, skills and abilities are required for all staff, but will initially be most effective with staff who are open to the change.
 Approaches that address wariness and resistance are also important to all groups, but may require greater effort for some.
 Others may also require training to understand why the change is needed.

-The Assessing an Organization’s Change Readiness Checklist provides a way to gauge your agency’s situation in order to prepare for change.
+The Assessing an Organization’s Change Readiness Checklist provide a way to gauge your agency’s situation in order to prepare for change.

 System/Technology Change